ronnieholm/ExpressionParsers/RecursiveDescentParser/README.md

     Primary = Integer | "(" Expression ")"

-Favoring readability over compactness, and extending the grammar with unary
-- and float support, we end up with this final grammar which is what the parser implements.
+Favoring readability over compactness, and extending the grammar with unary minus and float support, we end up with this final grammar which is what the parser implements.
 Naming a rule ```Addition``` or ```Multiplication``` is short for addition or multiplication-like precedence.